-That is why we have come up with the Local Wood Challenge.
-We want to highlight the fact that using only traditional tonewoods is not the only way to make a great guitar, and that sustainability has started to gain serious recognition as a seminal value.
+That is why we have come up with the Local Wood Challenge in 2016.
+We wanted to highlight the fact that using only traditional tonewoods is not the only way to make a great guitar, and that sustainability has started to gain serious recognition as a seminal value.

 The Challenge is not only about avoiding the use of endangered tropical wood.
-Using local wood also leaves a smaller carbon footprint than using wood that’s been transported half way across the planet to the builder’s shop.
+Using locally grown wood also leaves a smaller carbon footprint than using wood that’s been transported half way across the planet to the builder’s shop.

 After all — Local Wood could become very poplar!

 The LWC has now become a long-term project for the EGB, more information about it and the possibility to register your instrument can be found on the EGB Website.
 Several other events have started to collaborate with the EGB around the LWC project.
 Guitares au Beffroi in France as well as the Vancouver International Guitar Festival will display LWC guitars during the year.

 Check back here soon for the exhibitors, who have accepted the LWC for The HGGS 2018!

 “The The Holy Grail Guitar Show / HGGS has called and we take the Challenge.
 Armed with sword, axe and other sharp instruments we will go on an epic quest for tonal absolution in local tonewood.
 We’ll keep you posted.”